ericholscher/ericholscher.com/site/blog/drafts/google-book-sprint-2013.rst

 and you looked to make sure the flow of all the chapters made sense together.
 We would each read a chapter and then talk over each of the issues that we found.

+At 6pm on Friday we called the books done, and all celebrated.

 Friday
 ------